-Under the state's solid waste management laws, local governments are the primary government entity responsible for implementing state solid waste management requirements.
-The Department of Ecology (Ecology) also has certain roles in overseeing the administration of solid waste management laws.
-Ecology is responsible for working cooperatively with local governments as they develop their local solid waste management plans.
-Ecology also evaluates, analyzes, and monitors the state's solid waste stream, and develops a statewide solid waste plan that, in part, addresses organic material wastes.
+Under Washington's solid waste management laws, local governments are the primary government entity responsible for implementing solid waste management requirements.
+The Department of Ecology (Ecology) also has certain roles in overseeing the administration of solid waste management laws including responsibility for working cooperatively with local governments as they develop their local solid waste management plans; evaluating, analyzing, and monitoring the state's solid waste stream; and developing a statewide solid waste plan that, in part, addresses organic material wastes.

 County and city solid waste management plans are required to contain certain elements, including a waste reduction and recycling element.
 This element must include waste reduction strategies, recycling strategies, and source separation strategies.

 Since 2019 Washington has had an established goal to reduce the annual generation of food waste by 50 percent by 2030.
 A subset of the goal includes a prevention goal related to edible food waste.
 In order to achieve the 2030 food waste reduction goal, Ecology, working with other state agencies, adopted the Use Food Well Washington plan in December 2021.
 The Use Food Well Washington plan contains 30 federal and state policy recommendations, including recommendations:

 Washington's Good Samaritan Food Donation Act.